Unity-Technologies/ml-agents/docs/Training-Curriculum-Learning.md

 We will save this file into our metacurriculum folder with the name of its corresponding Brain.
-For example, in the Wall Jump environment, there are two brains---BigWallBrain and SmallWallBrain.
+For example, in the Wall Jump environment, there are two Brains---BigWallBrain and SmallWallBrain.
 If we want to define a curriculum for the BigWallBrain, we will save `BigWallBrain.json` into `curricula/wall-jump/`.